The Best Ad Blockers for Firefox 2025

 What we didn’t like

-NordVPN Threat Protection can be pricey, considering you're paying for a VPN subscription and not just a premium ad blocker.
-Surfshark has its own ad and malware blocker, known as CleanWeb, that's more affordable.
+Price: NordVPN Threat Protection can be pricey, considering you're paying for a VPN subscription and not just a premium ad blocker.
+Surfshark has its own ad and malware blocker, known as CleanWeb, which is more affordable.

-If you opt to use Threat Protection Lite, the capabilities are pretty limited.
+Lite is limited: If you opt to use Threat Protection Lite, the capabilities are pretty limited.
 Threat Protection Lite can't block trackers or scan for malware, which could put your device in danger of malware if you're not using an antivirus program.
+It can also be inconsistent about blocking YouTube ads.

 NordVPN Threat Protection: pros and cons